TanyaRampal/diagon_alley/README.md

 ### Owner

 - Owners can also only sign-in.
 The app is built with an owner already created.
 - The owner can add new shops/shop categories/shop items.
-An error is generated is the owner tries to sign out without a shop having atleast 1 category and 1 item.
+An error is generated if the owner tries to sign out without a shop having atleast 1 category and 1 item.

 https://user-images.githubusercontent.com/64131298/124820170-c0ea6600-df8a-11eb-8bfb-e0a9d865e69c.mp4